TGlide/perfection-talk/SCRIPT.md

 These may not seem like big problems, because we're so used to having online-only services these days, and internet connection is, in general over here in Europe, good enough.

 But then, you just happen into those situations where the internet suddenly is not so good.
 If you use NOS at your home, it'll drop constantly.
 You may be on a train where signal is not reliable.
-So on and so forth.

 Even worse, you go to distract yourself with Wordle while the internet is down, and even that relies on the internet.

-Regarding the inconsistent data, this is a funny example you may have run into.
+Regarding the inconsistent data, there is a funny example you may have run into.

 Most people here I assume, are programmers.
 We commonly use an online service to host our code and collaborate with others, such as GitHub.